halkyonio/operator/README.md

 ### How to play with it

-Let's deploy a very simple `component`.
+Deploy the operator as defined within the [Operator Doc](https://github.com/halkyonio/operator#installing-the-halkyon-operator) or use the operator bundle promoted on [operatorhub.io](https://operatorhub.io/operator/halkyon).

 First create a `demo` namespace:
 ```bash
 kubectl create ns demo
 ```

-and next, create using your favorite editor, a `component` resource with the following information:
+Next, create a `component` yml file with the following information within your maven java project:
 ```bash
 apiVersion: halkyon.io/v1beta1
 kind: Component